mschuchard/puppet-check/README.md

 ```

 ### Why not Puppetlabs Spec Helper?
-- Puppetlabs Spec Helper is a larger and varied gem with a different emphasis for its features.
+- Puppetlabs Spec Helper is a larger and varied gem with a different overall emphasis for its features.
 Puppet Check is a lean and efficient gem solely for comprehensive Puppet catalog validation.
 - Puppetlabs Spec Helper performs fewer types of checks.
 - Puppetlabs Spec Helper has extra layers of gems in between it and the gems executing the checks.
 - Puppetlabs Spec Helper does not allow interfacing through it to the gems executing the checks.